P34br41n/P34br41n.github.io/_pages/Mobile/Android/basic-de-recompile.md

 [Keytool](https://openjdk.java.net/tools/index.html)
 [Zipalign](https://developer.android.com/studio/command-line/zipalign)

-You might also want to check out the [APK Signature Scheme](https://source.android.com/security/apksigning) and [apksigner](https://developer.android.com/studio/command-line/apksigner.html) depending on what you're doing, but I'll stay on the basics here and go with "oldschool" jarsigner.
+You might also want to check out the [APK Signature Scheme](https://source.android.com/security/apksigning) and [apksigner](https://developer.android.com/studio/command-line/apksigner.html) depending on what you're doing.
+I'll stay on the basics here and go with "oldschool" jarsigner.

 Note that if you're going to use apksigner instead of jarsigner, you need to zipalign before signing not after...